-Timothy T. Nostrant Professor of Gastroenterology & Nutrition Sciences
+Timothy T. Nostrant Collegiate Professor of Gastroenterology

-Director, GI Nutrition & Behavioral Wellness Program
+Director, Digestive Disorders Nutrition & Behavioral Health Program

-Co-Director, Michigan Bowel Control Program
+Medical Director, Michigan Bowel Control Program

 Division of Gastroenterology

-Dr. Chey received his BA degree from the University of Pennsylvania and medical degree & training in internal medicine at the Emory University School of Medicine.
-He completed a fellowship in gastroenterology at the University of Michigan in Ann Arbor.
-Following fellowship, Dr Chey has remained at the University of Michigan, where he is currently Timothy T. Nostrant Professor of GI & Nutrition Sciences.
-He has helped to found and directs a number of programs at the University of Michigan including the Digestive Disorders Nutrition & Lifestyle Program and Michigan Bowel Control Program.
+Dr Chey received his BA degree from the University of Pennsylvania and medical degree & training in internal medicine at the Emory University School of Medicine.
+He completed a fellowship in gastroenterology and has remained on the faculty at the University of Michigan in Ann Arbor where he is currently the Timothy T. Nostrant Collegiate Professor of Gastroenterology.
+He holds a joint appointment in the Department of Nutrition Sciences.

 At Michigan, he has helped to create multiple innovative clinical programs including the Digestive Disorders Nutrition & Behavioral Health Program, the Michigan Food for Life Kitchen, and Michigan Bowel Control Program.
 He is also the director of the GI Physiology Laboratory at Michigan Medicine.